 U.S. Series I savings bonds (I-bonds) are super low-risk, liquid bonds issued by the U.S. Department of the Treasury.

 The fixed rate remains the same for the life of the bond while the semiannual inflation rate is a variable rate that changes according to inflation based on the Consumer Price Index for Urban Consumers.

 Few believe the government will skip out on a loan, thus why government bonds are viewed as extremely safe investments — like savings accounts.

 Determining the Composite Earnings Rate

 After purchasing an I bond, the fixed rate doesn’t change, but the semiannual inflation rate will change which means the composite will change semiannually.

 Here’s how composite rates are determined:

-- Composite rate = [Fixed rate + (2 x Semiannual inflation rate) + (Fixed rate x Semiannual inflation rate)]
+Composite rate = [Fixed rate + (2 x Semiannual inflation rate) + (Fixed rate x Semiannual inflation rate)]

 Fixed rate = 0.00%